shoma-mano/chibinuxt/docs/src/10-minimum-example/020-server-sfc.md

 ## Next, implement function to build this entry.server.ts with vite

-`@vitejs/plugin-vue` compile .vue file to js file that browser can execute.
+`@vitejs/plugin-vue` compile SFC to js file that browser can execute.
 If you want to know more about How SFC is complied, [chibivue](https://book.chibivue.land/10-minimum-example/090-prerequisite-knowledge-for-the-sfc.html) is good resource.

 `vite.ts`